- Is graduate school right for you?

 - Literature in English

 Letter of recommendation requirements can vary from school to school.
 It’s a good idea to review any guidelines posted on the website of the program you’re applying to before contacting your references.
+You can also set up an online account through Interfolio to store your letters of recommendation.

 Be sure to check your transcript for accuracy before submitting it.
 Information about requesting transcripts can be found on the Registrar’s transcript page.